randallsquared/uhfs/uhf/index.md

 ### rel

-The value of the `rel` CURIE key is a JSON array of zero or more strings.
-Each such string MUST be one of:
+The value of the `rel` CURIE key is a JSON array of zero or more strings, called the "`rel` array".

+Each string in the `rel` array MUST be one of:

 - a [well-known link relation](https://www.iana.org/assignments/link-relations/link-relations.xhtml)
 - an [IRI](https://www.ietf.org/rfc/rfc3987.txt)